 This idea stems partially from the pursuit of efficiency, the desire for cleanliness, and the promotion from advertisers.
 Although it is true that products such as these do clear away soap scum faster and kill germs “on contact”, if you look at the long term costs and effects, little time or anything else is saved.
 Rarely does a product do only one thing, such as kill germs.
 One very common ingredient, Triclosan, which is in everything from toothpaste to bathroom cleaners to hand wash to socks and cutting boards, has also demonstrated in recent studies the ability to alter hormones and create antibiotic-resistant superbugs.
 Quite a multitasking product.
 So, down the road when our bodies get sick or start to malfunction, will the few minutes we saved cleaning the bathroom really matter?

 The idea that soap doesn’t clean well is also unfounded.
 Terms such as “antibacterial” actually have carefully regulated definitions.
 “Antibacterial” and “disinfectant” means that the product must kill a certain percentage of germs, and such products are monitored as pesticides by the EPA on both the federal and the state level.
-Dr. Bronner’s soap is not a pesticide.
-It does not kill, but rather removes dirt and grime.
+Dr. Bronner’s Castile Soaps and Sal Suds are not a pesticides.
+They do not kill, but rather remove dirt and grime.
 Because soap removes and doesn’t kill, we can’t use the terms disinfectant.
 However, since our goal is to get rid of the germs, this is exactly what it does.
 I guess we need a new term.
 How about calling soap an “eliminator” or “eradicator” or “germ bouncer.”
 Do you have a suggestion?

 In comparing the cost of conventional bathroom cleaners versus a homemade soap solution, both the upfront and long term calculations favor the soap solutions.
 The recipe I use at the end of this post costs roughly $1.10, compared to an estimate of $2.99 for a bottle of conventional spray cleaner.
 (These numbers and the recipe are from Karen Logan’s fabulous book, Clean House, Clean Planet.
 I highly recommend this book for ways to replace toxic conventional products.)